 Below is a list of recommended curriculums for K-8 students by subject.
 These recommendations came from CPCS teachers, staff members, and home-educating parents.
 Please note that these are suggestions and can serve as a jumping off point for choosing curriculum for your child’s educational plan.
 Families can use this as a starting point or explore other options.

-All TK-8th grade students may order up to $2,550 in curriculum and enrichment for the year depending on enrollment start date.
+All TK-8th grade students may order up to $2,550 in curriculum for the year depending on enrollment start date.

 Students also have access to our guidance counselors as needed for social, emotional, and behavioral intervention in addition to assisting in the transition from middle school to high school.